-The thrilling twenty-fifth instalment in Peter Robinson's Number One bestselling Banks series.
+The thrilling twenty-fifth instalment in Peter Robinson's Number One bestselling DCI BANKS series.

 'The master of the police procedural.'
 Mail on Sunday

 'Robinson is prolific, but with each book he manages to ring the changes.'
 Guardian